kiberStender/fJWT/README.md

 - **Base64Decoder[F]** You can either use the already provided Base64Decoder(which is a simple wrapper around java.util.Base64 class) using dsl method to instantiate my implementation where F is just a cats.ApplicativeError or you can easily create your own implementation as Base64Decoder is a trait and only has one method called `def decode(str: String): F[String]`

-- **HmacEncoder[F]** HMAC implementation (which is an wrapper to org.apache.commons.codec.digest.HmacUtils) where F is a cats.Applicative or you can easily create your own by implementing the trait HmacEncoder which has two methods: `def encode(privateKey: String)(str: String): F[String]` and `def alg: HmacEncoderAlgorithms` which is a method that tells which algorithm will actually be used and to populate JWTHeader.
-It is used to recalculate the token signature using it's header and body to check if the newly calculated signature matches against the token signature

-With the dependencies satisfied you can easily call the method `def dsl[F[*]: [F[*]] =>> MonadError[F, Throwable]](base64Decoder: Base64Decoder[F], hsEncoder: HmacEncoder[F]): JWTDecoder[F]` to create an instance of JWTDecoder and then you can decode a given token by using the method decode:
+Based on the header of the token, JWTDecoder might be able to choose the signature algorithm as long as the values are the same supported by `org.apache.commons.codec.digest.HmacAlgorithms`.
+With the dependencies satisfied you can easily call the method `def dsl[F[*]: [F[*]] =>> MonadError[F, Throwable]](base64Decoder: Base64Decoder[F]): JWTDecoder[F]` to create an instance of JWTDecoder, then you can decode a given token by using the method decode:

 - `def decode[P: Codec](privateKey: String)(token: String)(using ZoneId): F[P]`: